-Compact Election Issue

-SB 1015 [(Committee on Budget and Fiscal Review), Chapter 37, Statutes of 2012], as enacted on June 27, 2012, repealed the state's Multistate Tax compact provisions and provided that the three-factor apportionment formula was not an option for California purposes, except for businesses that derive more than 50% of their gross receipts from certain qualifying business activities.
+Compact Election Issue.
+SB 1015 (Committee on Budget and Fiscal Review), Chapter 37, Statutes of 2012, as enacted on June 27, 2012, repealed the state's Multistate Tax compact provisions and provided that the three-factor apportionment formula was not an option for California purposes, except for businesses that derive more than 50% of their gross receipts from certain qualifying business activities.

-Definition of Doing Business

-A bright-line test was established to provide that a taxpayer is doing business in California if any of the following conditions are satisfied:
+Definition of "Doing Business".
+SBx3 15 (Calderon), Chapter 17, Statutes of 2009, established a bright-line test to provide that a taxpayer is "doing business" in California if any of the following conditions are satisfied:

-- A. The taxpayer is organized or commercially domiciled in this state. - B. Sales of the taxpayer in this state exceed the lesser of \$500,000 or 25% of the taxpayer's total sales.
-Sales of the taxpayer include sales by an agent or independent contractor of the taxpayer.
+- A. The taxpayer is organized or commercially domiciled in this state. - B. The taxpayer's sales in this state exceed the lesser of \$500,000 or 25% of the taxpayer's total sales.
+The taxpayer's sales include sales by an agent or independent contractor of the taxpayer.

-- C. The real and tangible personal property of the taxpayer in this state exceed the lesser of \$50,000 or 25% of the taxpayer's total real and tangible personal property. - D. The amount paid in this state by the taxpayer for compensation exceeds the lesser of \$50,000 or 25% of the total compensation paid by the taxpayer.
+- C. The taxpayer's real and tangible personal property in this state exceeds the lesser of \$50,000 or 25% of the taxpayer's total real and tangible personal property. - D. The amount paid in this state by the taxpayer for compensation exceeds the lesser of \$50,000 or 25% of the total compensation paid by the taxpayer.

-The amounts described in items B, C, and D above shall be updated by the FTB on an annual basis in a similar manner used to recompute the state income tax brackets.
+The amounts described in items B, C, and D above are updated by the FTB on an annual basis in a similar manner used to recompute the state income tax brackets.

-Definition of Gross Receipts

-Gross receipts are defined as the gross amounts realized (the sum of money and the fair market value of other property or services received), but do not include the following items:
+Definition of "Gross Receipts".
+"Gross receipts" are defined as the gross amounts realized (the sum of money and the fair market value of other property or services received), but do not include the following items:

-- Repayment, maturity, or redemption of the principal of a loan, bond, mutual fund, certificate of deposit, or similar marketable instrument. - The principal amount received under a repurchase agreement or other transaction properly characterized as a loan. - Proceeds from issuance of the taxpayer's own stock or from sale of treasury stock. - Damages and other amounts received as the result of litigation. - Property acquired by an agent on behalf of another. - Tax refunds and other tax benefit recoveries. - Pension reversions. - Contributions to capital (except for sales of securities by securities dealers). - Income from discharge of indebtedness. - Amounts realized from exchanges of inventory that are not recognized under the Internal Revenue Code.
+- Repayment, maturity, or redemption of the principal of a loan, bond, mutual fund, certificate of deposit, or similar marketable instrument. - The principal amount received under a repurchase agreement or other transaction properly characterized as a loan. - Proceeds from issuance of the taxpayer's own stock or from sale of treasury stock. - Damages and other amounts received as the result of litigation. - o Property acquired by an agent on behalf of another. - Tax refunds and other tax benefit recoveries. - Pension reversions. - Contributions to capital (except for sales of securities by securities dealers). - Income from discharge of indebtedness. - Amounts realized from exchanges of inventory that are not recognized under the Internal Revenue Code.

-- Amounts received from transactions in intangible assets held in connection with a treasury function of the taxpayer's unitary business and the gross receipts and overall net gains from the maturity, redemption, sale, exchange or other disposition of those intangible assets. - Amounts received from hedging transactions involving intangible assets.
+- Amounts received from transactions in intangible assets held in connection with a treasury function of the taxpayer's unitary business and the gross receipts and overall net gains from the maturity, redemption, sale, exchange or other disposition of those intangible assets. - o Amounts received from hedging transactions involving intangible assets.

-Determination of Sales In California For Tangible Personal Property
+Determination of Sales in California for Tangible Personal Property1.
 The following rules for assigning sales from tangible personal property to the sales factor were added to the Corporation Tax Law: